What is Dog Autoimmune Disease?

 Dog autoimmune disease symptoms quite similar to symptoms of other skin and organ issues.

-Dogs with autoimmune disease often suffer:
+For example, dogs with autoimmune disease often suffer:

 - Hair loss